Lundakarnevalen/imaginal-backend/README.md

 ### Installing

+Run npm install to install all the necessary packages.

+To create the database tables you need to run "./node_modules/.bin/sequelize db:migrate"

 A step by step series of examples that tell you have to get a development env running

 Say what the step will be